 About seven years ago, give or take, my husband gave me the scare of my life.
 Word to the wise: when your husband can’t walk three blocks without having to take a break, or lift the empty garbage cans out of the back of his truck without feeling pain, you need to clear your calendar for the next few days and drive him to the hospital.
 Two blocked arteries (both 99% … otherwise known as “widow makers”) and two heart stents later, you realize just how close you came to spending the rest of your days without his kind blue eyes.

-After a bunch of reading and cross-checking and configuring, I came up with a tea comprised of the most highly recommended herbs for those suffering with issues of the heart.
-Here’s the tea I mix up for Dave and insist he drinks (although he doesn’t need much convincing.
+After a bunch of reading and cross-checking and configuring, I came up with a recipe comprised of the most highly recommended herbs for those suffering with issues of the heart.
+Here’s the herbal tea heart health I mix up for Dave and insist he drinks (although he doesn’t need much convincing.
 He likes the taste, and he says he’s had much less heart pain since adding this to his regular day):